Praslin Bengals

 All adult cats are regularly tested for HCM/PKD, PRA/PKDef, FeLV/FIV, TTF, cryptosporidium and giardia.
 They are vaccinated and checked annually by our veterinarian.

-The kittens are sold with a contract which is also your warranty certificate.
+The kittens are sold with a contract which is also your certificate of guarantee.
 Of course, you will receive a pedigree.

 Social cats

-We are handling the kittens on a daily basis, so they develop a loving nature.
+They are taken in the hands of our family a lot, so they develop a loving character.

 We breed with care for our cats.
 That means we only take a few litters per queen.